bedatadriven/renjin-realtime-benchmark/README.md

 ## Load Testing

 The [jmeter](jmeter) directory contains parametrized test plans for [Apache JMeter](http://jmeter.apache.org/).
-The [run.sh](run.sh) shell script runs a series of JMeter load tests with increasing permutations of virtual machine profiles and number of concurrent users.
+The [benchmark.sh](benchmark.sh) shell script runs a series of JMeter load tests with increasing permutations of virtual machine profiles and number of concurrent users.
 Requests logs are written to the [results/](results/) folder.

 ## Analysis